-- Advise the parents/carers about self-management strategies - o Consider using a nappy with high absorbency and ensure that it fits properly - o Leave nappy off as much as possible to help skin drying of the nappy area - Clean the skin and change the nappy every 3-4 hours or as soon as possible after wetting/soiling, to reduce skin exposure to urine and faeces

-- Use water, or fragrance-free or alcohol-free baby wipes - Dry gently after cleaning - Bath the child daily - Do not use soap, bubble bath, lotions or talcum powder - If mild erythema and the child is asymptomatic - Advise on the use of barrier preparation to protect the skin (available OTC) and apply thinly at each nappy change - Options: Zinc and Castor oil ointment BP, Metanium ointment, white soft paraffin BP ointment - If the rash appears inflamed and is causing discomfort - If > 1 month = hydrocortisone 1% cream OD (max 7 days) - If the rash persists and candidal infection is suspected or confirmed on swab - Advise against the use of barrier protection - Prescribe topical imidazole cream (e.g. clotrimazole, econazole, miconazole) - If the rash persists or bacterial infection is suspected or confirmed on swab - Prescribe oral flucloxacillin for 7 days - If penicillin allergy: clarithromycin (7 days) - Arrange to review the child - Summary - Disposable nappies are better than towel nappies - o Expose nappy area to air where possible - Apply barrier cream (e.g. Sudocrem) - \circ Mild steroid cream (e.g. 1% hydrocortisone) in severe cases - Manage suspected candida nappy rash with topical imidazole (cease the use of barrier cream until candida has settled)
+- Advise the parents/carers about self-management strategies - Consider using a nappy with high absorbency and ensure that it fits properly - Leave nappy off as much as possible to help skin drying of the nappy area - Clean the skin and change the nappy every 3-4 hours or as soon as possible after wetting/soiling, to reduce skin exposure to urine and faeces - Use water, or fragrance-free or alcohol-free baby wipes - Dry gently after cleaning - Bath the child daily- avoid excessive bathing (>2x a day) - Do not use soap, bubble bath, lotions or talcum powder - If mild erythema and the child is asymptomatic - Advise on the use of barrier preparation to protect the skin (available OTC) and apply thinly at each nappy change - Options: Zinc and Castor oil ointment BP, Metanium ointment, soft white paraffin BP ointment - If the rash appears inflamed and is causing discomfort - If > 1 month = hydrocortisone 1% cream OD (max 7 days) + barrier cream - ADVISE: apply topical hydrocortisone first and wait a few minutes before applying barrier preparation - If the rash persists and candidal infection is suspected or confirmed on swab - Advise against the use of barrier protection - Prescribe topical imidazole cream (e.g. clotrimazole, econazole, miconazole) - If the rash persists or bacterial infection is suspected or confirmed on swab - Prescribe oral flucloxacillin for 7 days - If penicillin allergy: clarithromycin (7 days) - Arrange to review the child - Summary - o Disposable nappies are better than towel nappies - Expose nappy area to air where possible - Apply barrier cream (e.g. Sudocrem) - Mild steroid cream (e.g. 1% hydrocortisone) in severe cases - Manage suspected candida nappy rash with topical imidazole (cease the use of barrier cream until candida has settled)